 What is a committal service?

-A committal is the last part of a funeral.
-It happens just before the person is buried or cremated and is a final chance to say goodbye.
+A committal service is the last part of a funeral.
+It's a short ceremony that happens just before the person is buried or cremated and is a final chance to say goodbye.
 Most committal services include readings, poems or songs.
 Though what happens varies slightly depending on whether the committal is part of a religious or non-religious funeral.

-For example, in a Christian funeral service the committal signifies that the person who has died is now with God.
+For example, at a Christian funeral the committal service signifies that the person who has died is now with God.
 Reading prayers is an important part of the service.

-Some Humanist and other non-religious funerals also include committals.
+Some Humanist and other non-religious funerals also include committal services.
 At these funerals, the committal is more like a final goodbye.
-It’s a chance to reflect on the person and perhaps say a few last words.
+It’s a chance to reflect on the life of the person and perhaps say a few last words.

 What’s the difference between a funeral and committal service?

 The committal is part of the funeral service.
 It often comes after a moment of reflection and before the priest or officiant says their final words.

 If the person is being buried, the committal often happens at the graveside.
 This means the people at the funeral will travel from the main service to the burial ground.
 If this happens, it can feel like a separate service.
 However, it always happens on the same day as the funeral and usually takes place shortly afterwards.

 Occasionally, the committal takes place before the main service.
 Sometimes the whole funeral is held at the person’s grave, including the committal.
 This is called a graveside funeral service.

 A committal service can happen at either a burial or a cremation.
 If it’s a burial, the person’s coffin will be lowered into the ground to represent that they’ve moved on.
 Readings and poems might be read out or music can be played as the coffin is lowered into the grave.
 Some people might also scatter soil or flowers onto the coffin during the committal service.